Sampling Transferable Graph Neural Networks with Limited Graph Information: Preliminary Background

-In practice, real-world graphs are associated with node data $x \in \reals^n$ called graph signals, where $x[i]$ corresponds to the value of the signal at node $i$.
-More generally, graph signals consist of multiple features, in which case they are represented as matrices $X \in \mathbb{R}^{n \times d}$ with $d$ denoting the number of features.
+Real-world graphs are associated with node data $\bbx \in \reals^n$ called graph signals, where $\bbx[i]$ corresponds to the signal value at node $i$.
+More generally, graph signals consist of multiple features, in which case they are represented as matrices $\bbX \in \mathbb{R}^{n \times d} $ with $d$ denoting the number of features per node.

-The graph Laplacian plays an important role in graph signal processing (GSP) \cite{shuman13-mag,sandryhaila13-dspg}, as it allows defining the notion of total variation of a signal $x$.
-Explicitly, the total variation of $x$ is defined as $TV(x)=x^T\bbL x$ \cite{ortega2018graph}.
-Let $\bbL=\bbV\bbLam\bbV^T$ be the Laplacian eigendecomposition, where $\bbLam$ is a diagonal matrix with eigenvalues ordered as $\lambda_1 \leq \ldots \leq \lambda_n$ and $\bbV$ is the corresponding eigenvector matrix.
-For unit-norm signals, it is easy to see that the maximum total variation is $\lambda_n$, the largest Laplacian eigenvalue, and the minimum total variation is $\lambda_1=0$, which corresponds to the all-ones eigenvector.
+The graph Laplacian plays an important role in GSP \cite{shuman13-mag,sandryhaila13-dspg}, as it allows defining the notion of total variation of a signal $\bbx$.
+Explicitly, the total variation of $\bbx$ is defined as $\textrm{TV}(\bbx)=\bbx^\top\bbL_c \bbx$ \cite{ortega2018graph}.
+Let $\bbL_c=\bbV\bbLam\bbV^\top$ be the Laplacian eigendecomposition, where $\bbLam$ is a diagonal matrix with eigenvalues ordered as $\lambda_1 \leq \ldots \leq \lambda_n$ and $\bbV$ is the corresponding orthogonal eigenvector matrix.
+For unit-norm signals, the maximum total variation is $\lambda_n$ and the minimum total variation is $\lambda_1=0$, which corresponds to the all-ones eigenvector $\bbv_1=\boldsymbol{1}_n$.
 Therefore, the Laplacian eigenvalues can be interpreted as graph frequencies, and the eigenvectors as these frequencies' respective oscillation modes.